Tags: English | Mathematics and statistics | 1-1 Digital technologies | BYOD | iPads | Lower primary | Primary |

 Spend a few weeks at the beginning of term demonstrating how to use the apps.
 This is crucial for focused work that will enhance learning outcomes.

 The management of iPads needs to be well structured and organised.
 Task boards can be used to direct the students.
-Rules for using the iPads are helpful.
+Rules for using iPads are helpful.